Navigating Compliance Challenges

 Define Acceptable Use Policy (AUP)

 Permitted Uses include activities such as accessing work-related websites and using company email for business purposes.
 Conversely, Prohibited Uses encompass actions like accessing illegal content, downloading unauthorized software, or using company resources for personal gain.
-The are clearly defined, with repercussions that may include disciplinary action or termination for those who fail to adhere to the policy.
+The consequences are clearly defined, with repercussions that may include disciplinary action or termination for those who fail to adhere to the policy.

 The central node represents the AUP, while the branches show what is allowed, what is not allowed, and what happens if the rules are broken.
 Each branch helps clarify the policy's structure and importance.